Chilled Water System EEV Service

 Electronic Component Refurbishment

 Where electronic parts, such as the EEV driver, are found to be burned out- Maximus Chillers has a refurbishment laboratory at head office.
 We have the capability to strip down the component and fault find where it has blown.
-Usually it is quite simple: the jammed mechanical part of the electronic expansion valve has burned out the power control on the driver for example.
+Usually it is quite simple: the jammed mechanical part of the valve has burned out the motor for example.
 More complex fault finding and component replacement on the circuit board can be carried out also.
 Another option is to replace the driver with a like for like swap or retrofit to a different driver.

 0161 370 7193

 Pump Down for Chilled Water System EEV Service